colorfulscoop/tfdlg/README.md

 ### Models

-To use models provided in TfChat, you first need to initialize the config object which handles hyper-parameters of the model.
+To use models provided in TfChat, you first need to create a config object which handles hyper-parameters of the model.

 ```py
 >>> from tfchat.configs import GPT2SmallConfig